-Note: Per the documentation, “PL/pgSQL‘s BEGIN/END are only for grouping; they do not start or end a transaction.”
+Note: Quoting the online documentation, “PL/pgSQL‘s BEGIN/END are only for grouping; they do not start or end a transaction.”
 In essence, we use the BEGIN/END for grouping in PL/pgSQL.

 Just after the first EXECUTE statement should look somewhat familiar.
 This is basically the same previous UPDATE statement we performed earlier before deciding to write this function.
 There are some differences, however.
 First, the $1 and $2 were not included in those previous UPDATE statements.
 These are identifiers for the parameters we passed to our functions, with the $1 representing the first argument (jt_id) and the $2 representing the second argument (cut_amt).
 These are then available for our use in this section as can be seen with the:

 line (although we can use other means as ‘placeholders’ for our parameters, they are not discussed here).
 In short, anyplace in this statement (also known as a command string here due to the EXECUTE statement), there is a $1, that means whatever value we passed in as our first argument or parameter.
 Likewise for the $2.
 These are the values supplied in the USING clause.

 After the second EXECUTE statement, we see the query: